solana-foundation/solana-improvement-documents/proposals/0128-migrate-address-lookup-table-to-core-bpf.md

 ## Detailed Design

-The Address Lookup Table program will be reimplemented in order to be compiled to BPF and executed by the BPF loader.
+The Address Lookup Table program is reimplemented in order to be compiled to BPF and executed by the BPF loader.

-The reimplemented program's ABI will exactly match that of the original.
+The reimplemented program's ABI exactly matches that of the original.

-The reimplemented program's functionality will exactly match that of the original, differing only in compute usage.
-Instead it will have dynamic compute usage based on the VM's compute unit meter.
+The reimplemented program's functionality exactly matches that of the original, differing only in compute usage.
+Instead it has dynamic compute usage based on the VM's compute unit meter.

-The program will be migrated to Core BPF using the procedure outlined in [SIMD 0088](./0088-enable-core-bpf-programs.md).
+The program shall be migrated to Core BPF using the procedure outlined in [SIMD 0088](./0088-enable-core-bpf-programs.md).

-The program will have no upgrade authority.
+The program has no upgrade authority.
 If changes are required, for essential network operations, the program will be updated using feature-gates.

 ## Impact